 There are plenty of different methods of flea and tick prevention and one of the most popular options is the flea and tick collar.

-The most popular brand of flea and tick collars on the market today is Seresto.
+One of the most popular brands of flea and tick collars on the market today is Seresto.
 The company has had its products available for over 10 years now and offers collars for both dogs and cats.
 They pride themselves on being the top-selling, non-prescription flea and tick brand in the nation.

 We’re here to cover all bases regarding the Seresto Flea & Tick Cat Collar.
 We’ll cover all the advantages and disadvantages, and answer all the most frequently asked questions below.